govuk-one-login/olse-receiver-accelerator/docs/lambda-solution.md

 ## Signal routing

-At this point the signal is valid and can then be processed by your upstream processes.
-Signal routing is ensureing that is routed to the appropriate location.
+At this point the signal is valid and can be processed by RP specific upstream processes.
+Signal routing is ensuring that this valid signal is routed to the appropriate location.

 ## Verification Signal